jsdir/react-fields/docs/manual.md

 Much of React's success is due to its encouragement of decoupling and modularity by passing data from parent to child components through documented `props`.

 Forms have to perform the inverse: collect values from child components and combine those values into the parent form state.
-Complex forms often fall apart because, unlike `propTypes`, there is no real definition of the data being passed upward. `react-fields` tries to alleviate this by constraining the form state to a schema.
+Complex forms often fall apart because, unlike `PropTypes`, there is no real definition of the data being passed upward. `react-fields` tries to alleviate this by constraining the form state to a schema.

 In order to move input data from child to parent components and to submit data, `react-fields` recognizes the following non-intersecting levels of responsibility: